An Introduction to K-Means Clustering

 A. KNN is a supervised learning algorithm used for classification and regression by finding the majority class or average value among the k nearest neighbors of a data point.
 K-means, on the other hand, is an unsupervised learning algorithm used for clustering data into groups based on similarity by iteratively assigning data points to the nearest cluster centroid and updating centroids.

-A. K-means can be used in market segmentation to group customers based on purchasing behavior for targeted marketing strategies.
+A. K-means is useful in market segmentation to group customers by purchasing behavior, enabling targeted marketing strategies.

 Responses From Readers